Hello-World-Software-Studios/calculator/README.md

 ### /users/verify
 Compares values received from the login component to the values stored in the database.
 ### /users/current
-Retrieves the authenticated user's name.
+GETs the authenticated user's name.
 ### /projects
 GET and POST projects using user id.
 ### /walls